Changing or leaving your course

 - Seek advice – from your course tutor, careers adviser, student counsellor, student finance adviser or disability adviser.
 Family and friends may also be helpful as they often know and understand you better.

-- Research your career options – our advice on jobs you can do with your degree subject will give you some ideas that should help you get started.
+- Research your career options – our advice on choosing a job using your degree subject will give you some ideas that should help you get started.

-- Research sources of financial help – if money is your main issue, finance advisers in student services and/or your student union can advise.
+- Research sources of financial help – if money is your main issue, finance advisers in student services and/or your students’ union can advise.
+You may be eligible for additional funding, such as a bursary or grant, from the university or government.

-New students should seek advice as soon as possible.
-Speak to your course tutor in the first instance and then to a careers adviser; the earlier the better because you may be able to switch to another course without penalties.
+If you’re a first year student and unhappy with your course choice, seek advice as soon as possible.
+Speak to your course tutor in the first instance and then to a careers adviser; the earlier the better as there is often only a short time available to change to a different course at the start of the academic year in September.

 If you're an international student, check with student services about how a change in your course could affect your student visa.

-If you're nearing the end of your degree or current academic year and feel able to continue, it's probably better in general to do so.
+If you're nearing the end of your degree or current academic year and feel able to continue, it's better to do so.
 It will look better to have gained something from your studies rather than quit near the end.
+Taking a break from your studies between semesters may help you relax, reduce stress and feel more positive to return to your course to complete it.

 Questions to ask yourself

-- Can I stick out the course I'm doing?
+- Can I finish the qualification I'm studying towards?

 - Would a different course better meet my needs?